microsoft/kiota-typescript/packages/authentication/spfx/README.md

 [![npm version badge](https://img.shields.io/npm/v/@microsoft/kiota-authentication-spfx?color=blue)](https://www.npmjs.com/package/@microsoft/kiota-authentication-spfx)

-The Kiota Authentication SPFx Library is an implementation to authenticate HTTP requests in SPFx solutions.
+The Kiota Authentication SharePoint Framework Library is an implementation to authenticate HTTP requests in SharePoint Framework solutions.
 This Authentication library, re uses some infrastructure from the SPFx context to obtain a valid token for the required API.

 It also works for consuming MS Graph API, as Graph is just another Azure AD protected API.